 What are Ponzi schemes?
 You hear about them in news exposés, television specials and even in popular culture.

 Ponzi schemes are often used as cautionary tales for fraud and it’s hard to imagine a situation in which you would fall prey to one.
 Unfortunately, Ponzi schemes are more common than you may think, especially in today’s digital age when it’s easy to invest your money anytime, anywhere.

 How exactly can you identify a Ponzi scheme, and how can you start the road to recovery if you are a victim?
 Here are the key details you need to know.

-What makes a Ponzi scheme different from other fraudulent acts?
+Are Ponzi schemes illegal?
+And how are they different from other fraudulent acts?

 Put simply, a Ponzi scheme is a fake investment program that attracts investors with the promise of higher expected returns or a big payout.
 The catch is that the individuals who run the program don’t actually intend on investing your money; instead, they use your money to pay off earlier investors in the program, who are waiting for their own hefty paychecks.